idleberg/atom-service-fetch/README.md

 };
 ```

-However, the response object differs from [Fetch API][Fetch API] in several ways:
+Take note that the response object differs from [Fetch API][Fetch API] in several ways:

 ```js
 {